Block diagram creator for a

 Sample block diagram example

-Why use a Block Diagram template?
+Why use a Block Diagram creator?

 Why not just draw by hand?